GeneralDucky/GeneralDucky.github.io/_posts/2018-7-12-wiseioNN.md

 Using a machine with Intel i5-7500 processor and a GeForce GTX 1070 NVIDIA GPU, it took me about 30 minutes to train 50 epochs.
 After training, I got the following result when the training data came from Mozart: <a href="/music/wiseioMozart.mp3" download>mozart.mp3</a>
 And from Beethoven: <a href="/music/wiseioBeethoven.mp3" download>beethoven.mp3</a>

 The music has good rhythm, and the piece is overall in the correct key.
-However, there's no melody.
+However, there's no melody, and the left hand has way too many notes for a classical piece.